Introduction to Scanning Software

 How many clicks does it take to scan your documents?
 With SimpleIndex, the answer is one!
 By bundling a powerful OCR engine with a versatile configuration editor, you can automate most common jobs to be scanned, processed, and indexed in as little as one click from the end user.

-Capture and control critical business information stored on paper right from your workstation, an enterprise-grade document capture solution.
+Capture and control critical business information stored on paper right from your workstation.
 Basic scanning and indexing tasks are easy with the Microsoft® ribbon interface, and more advanced processing and export can be achieved through the built in script editor.

 I.R.I.S. - Powerscan